boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 ## Overview & Motivation

 This folder contains configurations for deploying a reliable, high-performance runtime stack containing **SmartSim 0.8.0 + SmartRedis 0.6.1** on CSC supercomputers (**Puhti / Mahti / Roihu**).
-The setup focuses on coupling **JAX + Equinox + ONNX** models with parallel OpenFOAM solvers.
+The setup focuses on coupling **JAX + Equinox** workflows with SmartSim/SmartRedis and parallel OpenFOAM solvers.

+SmartRedis is used primarily for exchanging tensors, model weights, metrics, and predictions between solver, producer, consumer, and monitoring processes.
+Model execution is performed by external Python/JAX worker processes rather than by RedisAI inside the database.
+ONNX tooling may still be installed for optional export or offline conversion workflows, but RedisAI, ONNXRuntime, PyTorch, and TensorFlow backends are not built in the default workflow.

 Instead of deploying traditional Conda or pip environments directly on the parallel filesystem, we use **Tykky** to package the Python stack inside a single-file container image.
 This design reduces the Lustre parallel filesystem degradation caused by thousands of small metadata operations during Python package imports.